FaderVader/LogParser/readme.md

 ### Running LogParser ###

-LogParser does not rely on OS-specific libraries, and can be executed on *nix/windows system, by cloning the repository to your local machine, opening a terminal to the directory and executing python with `shell.py` as argument.
+LogParser does not rely on OS-specific libraries, and can be executed on *nix/windows system, by cloning the repository to your local machine, opening a terminal to the directory and executing python from `/src` :   `python -m Shell` .

 **How to use**